oceanprotocol/docs/discover/faq.md

 <summary>How is Ocean Protocol related to artificial intelligence? </summary>

 AI models require data, and Ocean offers a suite of tools to facilitate the supply, management, and monetization of that data.
 Through tokenization, Ocean empowers web3 wallets to securely access data, facilitates decentralized data exchanges, unlocks token-gated APIs, ensures data sharing provenance, enables compute-to-data processes, and much more.

-In the realm of policymaking, a dynamic and intricate field, Ocean Protocol's stance is clear: data creators should possess the means to control data usage and partake in profits when their data is commercialized.
-Ocean Protocol was established to forge technology for a Data Economy situated at the convergence of blockchain, data, and AI.
-We've been trailblazers in multiple domains, including the original NFT patent, token engineering, data tokens, and other innovative technologies.
 </details>

 <details>